foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-2.md

 ![SKSE MO2 Executable](/Pictures/embers/module-1/skse-mo2-executable.png)

 Going back to the downloaded SKSE archive, you will notice two folders inside: **Data** and **src**.
-The latter is short for "source", meaning it contains source files as resources for mod authors which we do not need.
-But the **Data** folder contains scripts which are a required component of SKSE.
+The latter is short for "source", meaning it contains the source code as resources for mod authors which we do not need.

+The **Data** folder though contains scripts which are a required component of SKSE.
 Theoretically, we could have dropped the **Data** folder containing the scripts into the **root folder** alongside the executable and DLLs where it would have merged with the existing **data folder**.

 However, those scripts are regular assets belonging into the **data folder** and can therefore be handled by a mod manager instead.
 The best feature of Mod Organizer 2 is precisely the way it handles mod files: It is time to talk about the virtual file system.

 ## Managing Mod Files

 As mentioned, mods can consist of various files: They are not always neatly stowed away in BSAs with a matching plugin.
-A large modded setup may consist of literally hundreds of plugins and thousands of loose files, such as those SKSE scripts.
+A large modded setup may consist of hundreds of plugins and thousands of loose files, such as those SKSE scripts.
 A big part of building a setup is managing those loose files, that is, deciding which files should overwrite.

 If all those loose files are simply dropped into the **data folder**, new files will overwrite existing files with the same name.
 Although this can be undone, the original file will still be lost once it has been overwritten.
 Every file conflict must painstakingly be reviewed *before* installing a new mod (each of which may contain hundreds of loose files).
-Short of creating dedicated Excel tables, it is impossible to track which files belong to which mod.
+Short of creating dedicated Excel tables, it is impossible to keep track of which files belong to which mod.

 Nexus Mod Manager was certainly an improvement over dropping files into the **data folder** manually.
 For mods installed into the **data folder** through its interface, it did track which files belonged to which mod, but it could not remember if you had overwritten any of them.
 The worst case scenario was that upon uninstalling one mod, you inadvertendly removed parts of a different mod that you had overwritten the first mod with.

-This means that, ideally, you would need to know the order in which mods should overwrite each other *before* you installed them.
+This method of modding meant that, ideally, you would need to know the order in which mods should overwrite each other *before* you installed them.
 Additionally, if you updated a mod and the previous version of it had some files that were removed in the update, you had to know that was the case in the first place and then track those files down to delete them by hand.

-In short: You had chaos on your hands.
-This chaos was once what everyone had to contend with - until Mod Organizer revolutionised asset management.
+In short: It was absolute chaos.
+But this chaos was once what everyone had to contend with - until Mod Organizer revolutionised asset management.

 ### MO2's Virtual File System